More Blog Posts

 6-digit phone numbers are used by companies of all sizes to send marketing blasts, conduct two-factor authentication, and send out notifications and alerts.

 The most important thing to remember here is that customers must give you explicit permission to send them text messages.
-Anti-spam laws are no joke, and we put strong emphasis on making sure you can avoid looking spammy to your customers.
+We put strong emphasis on making sure you can avoid looking spammy to your customers.

 One of the most common ways for customers to provide this permission is by texting in a keyword.
 For example, a burger chain might use the keyword “BURGER.”
 A customer would send a text to the 6-digit number with the keyword “BURGER” to subscribe.
 The chain can then send this customer text messages.

-Keywords are arguably the most popular method to ensure customers are providing their explicit permission.
-There are a bunch of other compliant opt-in methods you can read about here.
+Keywords are arguably the most popular opt-in method to ensure customers are providing their explicit permission.
 If you want to learn more about keywords and compliance, we recommend checking out the following resources:

-The biggest difference between a 10-digit phone number and six-digit number is that 10-digit numbers can also make calls and send faxes (if anyone still sends faxes).
+The biggest difference between a 10-digit phone number and a 6-digit number is that 10-digit numbers can also make calls and send faxes (if anyone still sends faxes).
 So, with a 10-digit phone number, your customers can both text and call you.

 10-digit phone numbers also allow you to send out mass text messages if they are text-enabled.
-If you’d like to learn more, we’ve written about how to pick the right number for your SMS marketing efforts here.
+If you’d like to learn more, we’ve written about how to pick the right number for SMS marketing and a guide to short codes vs. long codes.

 You’ll lease your 6-digit phone number.
 This can run your business anywhere from $1000-$1500 a month.

-Vanity short codes are neat in the sense that they make your 6-digit number even more memorable.
+Vanity short codes can make your 6-digit number even more memorable and, therefore, more trusted by your customers.
 However, this comes with extra costs, and random 6-digit numbers are more affordable.

 The process of getting either a vanity short code or a random short code goes like this:

+We get that leasing a 6-digit number can be an intimidating process.
+Never fear.
 With over a decade of experience with short code texting, we can guide you through the entire process to make it as smooth as possible.
-Get in touch with us here to get started.

 Drew Wilkinson